oakthyago/DC12-A-Solution-for-Managing-Electrical-Contract-Demand-in-Brazil/README.md

+**My undergraduate thesis (TCC)**

 # DC12

-DC12 is a solution for Electrical Contract Demand in Brazil.
+DC12 is a data-driven solution for managing Electrical Contract Demand in Brazil, with a focus on optimizing power usage and costs for industrial sectors.

 ## Introduction

-The solution presented here is a first step towards machine learning and data science.
-Although I didn't spend much time on visual presentation using seaborn graphics, I was able to organize and model the data.

-As the philosopher said, "It's better to get it done late than even later."
+This project marks an initial step into the world of machine learning and data science.
+The data has been organized and modeled effectively to deliver actionable insights.

-## Electrical Demand
+## Understanding Electrical Demand

-In Brazil, the industrial sector has to deal with a different billing fee for electrical demand.
-Understanding electrical consumption is straightforward: if you light a lamp with a power rating of 100W, it means it will consume 100W/h (watts per hour).
-So, if the lamp is on for 8 hours a day and 30 days a month, the consumption will be 8 * 30 * 100W = 24,000W or 24kW per month for that lamp.
+In Brazil, industrial sectors face a unique billing system based on electrical demand.
+While energy consumption is easy to grasp — for example, a 100W lamp consumes 100W/h (watts per hour) — demand is slightly more complex.

+### Example:
+If you use a 100W lamp for 8 hours a day over 30 days, the total consumption is:
+- **100W × 8 hours/day × 30 days = 24,000W (24 kWh) per month**.

-## Demand
+## What is Demand?

-Demand refers to the power required over a specific time period, typically the maximum demand within a month.
-For example, if you have 8 lamps rated at 100W/h each in your house, but you only light a maximum of 4 lamps simultaneously throughout the month, your demand for that month would be 400W.
-However, if for just one second during that month, you turn on all 8 lamps simultaneously, your demand for that month would be 800W.
+Demand refers to the peak power required over a specific period, usually the maximum in a given month.
+For instance, if you have 8 lamps rated at 100W each, but only ever turn on 4 lamps at once, your demand for the month is 400W.
+However, if at any moment you turn on all 8 lamps, even for just a second, your peak demand for that month would be 800W.

-## Annual Contract for Demand
+## Annual Demand Contract

-Electricity distribution companies need to know how much energy your company will demand, which is a logistical challenge.
-To address this, a contract is made for a year.
-For example, if you have a 100kW demand contract:
+Electricity providers in Brazil require companies to sign an annual demand contract, which predicts how much power your business will require.
+This is critical for ensuring supply reliability and comes with specific billing rules.

+For instance, if your company signs a 100kW demand contract:
-- If your demand is 100kW or less, you will pay for the 100kW demand for that month.
+- If your actual demand is **100kW or lower**, you'll be charged for the contracted 100kW.
-- If your demand exceeds 100kW, you will pay a fee of 3 times (3x) for each unit of demand that exceeds the contracted amount.
+- If your demand exceeds **100kW**, you'll incur a penalty.
+This is usually 3 times the rate for each kilowatt over the contracted amount.

+### Example:
-  * For example, if your demand consumption for a month is 120kW, you will pay for 100kW + (20 * 3)kW = 160kW.
+If your demand for a month reaches **120kW**, you'll pay for:
+- 100kW (contracted) + (20kW × 3) = 160kW total.

+---

+This repository presents a foundation for analyzing and managing electrical demand more efficiently, leveraging data science and automation for better decision-making.